wickworks/witchdice/README.md

 - move character deletion controls to the Character list

-- add some "what the heck is this" description text for each mode

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not